Kreez81/yogchetna/README.md

 # This is a Yoga Portfolio

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is live = "https://yogchetna.netlify.app/"

 ## Available Scripts